Kaylaesmith1/python-hangman/README.md

 * If the player chooses not to play again, the game ends and they're sent off with a 'Thanks for playing' message and they exit the game.
 ![Thanks for playing](./assets/thanks_playing.png)

-* Various colors were included for aesthetic purposes and as a way to guide the player: E for easy level is in green, for example, yellow for medium and red for hard when the player chooses a level at the outset.
-Color also used for the player's name at the beginning, congratulatory and condolence messages at the end of the game.

 ## Testing

 * Tested for various bugs and functionality.
-* Tested for all scenarios with invalid guesses (numbers, special characters).
+* Tested for all scenarios with invalid guesses (numbers, special characters, double characters).
 * Tested for all scenarios with successful guesses (valid letters only).
 * Friends and colleagues did the same once the first round of testing was completed by the creator (me).
 * This game was only tested in Chrome, Safari and Firefox browswers on a Macbook Pro laptop device.
 The app worked well in all browsers.

 ## PEP8 valitated (in Gitpod workspace)
-* Since the Pep8 website is having some issues, I added the Pep8 validator into my Gitpod workspace directly, following the Code Institue instructions.
+* Since the Pep8 website is not properly working at the moment, I added the Pep8 validator into my Gitpod workspace directly, following the Code Institue instructions for installation.
 * All errors and warnings were fixed, barring a few warnings for 'invalid escape sequence'.
 These do not affect the functionality of the game and I chose to leave them as they are a vital part of the aesthetic of the 'Hangman' logo.
+They are visible in gold in the 'Hangman' image below.

 ![Invalid seq image](./assets/invalid_seq_image.png)